dimagi/git-build-branch/CONTRIBUTING.rst

     $ pip install -r requirements_dev.txt

-Deploying
+Releasing
 ---------

-A reminder for the maintainers on how to deploy.
+A reminder for the maintainers on how to make a release.
 Make sure all your changes are committed.
 Then run::

 $ bump2version patch # possible: major / minor / patch
-$ git push
 $ git push --tags
 $ make clean release